Einstore/Einstore/README.md

 ### Documentation

-The main documentation for Einstore can be found in our [Wiki hre on Github](https://github.com/Einstore/Einstore/wiki).
+The main documentation for Einstore can be found in our [Wiki here on Github](https://github.com/Einstore/Einstore/wiki).
 For API documentation go to our [Einstore API documentation](https://boost.docs.apiary.io)

 ### License